 Every cloud vendor wants you entirely in their ecosystem only - and they will tell you there are availability zones and regions and redundancy and durability built in, but at the end of the day, it's still the one provider.

-One of the reasons businesses moved to the cloud initially is because they already experienced hardware vendor lock-in with on-prem hardware in the data centre.
+One of the reasons businesses moved to the cloud initially is because they already experienced hardware vendor lock-in with on-prem hardware in the data center.

 This was a costly and limiting experience, things like being forced to perform expensive forklift upgrades due to scale up limitations.